Linux Connection Manager

 Each Connection Manager is assigned to a Connection Manager group.
 Connection Manager groups should only contain Connection Managers of the same type; Windows or Linux.
 Target nodes are then assigned to Connection Manager groups, to ensure that they are being scanned via the correct connection protocol.
 For more information about Connection Manager groups, see Connection Manager Groups.

-Installation Methods
+Installation Method

 Note: Cloudhouse also offer flexible customizations of your Connection Manager's configuration to aid your deployment.
 For more information, see Agents and Connection Managers – Configuration.